 TCI Pro Arborist Series VOL 1 – Climber Safety

 Teaches the subjects of aerial rescue, rigging, climbing palms, load forces of climbing and more.
-Earn up to 11 ISA and CTSP CEUs
+13 Articles!
+Also available in Spanish.
+Earn up to 11 ISA and 11 CTSP CEUs

 TCI Pro Arborist Series VOL 2 – PHC and IPM

 Emphasizes the principles and components of PHC including tree diagnostics, pest detection and treatment and equipment and procedures.
+10 Articles.
 Earn up to 7.5 ISA CEUs

 TCI Pro Arborist Series VOL 3 – Crew Safety

 Provides guidance on how to stay safe and healthy on the job, and covers topics such as choosing the right saw for the job, good arborist ergonomics and common chipper accidents.
-Earn up to 9.75 ISA and CTSP CEUs
+14 Articles!
+Also available in Spanish.
+Earn up to 9.75 ISA and 9.75 CTSP CEUs

-TCI Pro Arborist Series VOL 5 – Safety Management and Loss Prevention
+TCI Pro Arborist Series VOL 5 – Safety Management & Loss Prevention

-This compilation of 13 educational articles focus on safety program management and loss prevention measures.
-Earn up to 8.5 ISA and CTSP CEUs
+Subjects include safety program management and loss prevention measures.
+13 Articles!
+Earn up to 8.5 ISA and 8.5 CTSP CEUs

 *Exam packs must be purchased separately.